iapr-tc15/iapr-tc15.github.io/code-conduct.md

 11. **Accountability and Reporting**

-   Any breaches of this Code of Conduct should be reported to TC15 steering committee.
+   Any breaches of this Code of Conduct should be reported to TC15 steering committee (steering@iapr-tc15.org).
 Complaints will be handled confidentially and in a timely manner.
 TC15 is committed to transparency in addressing grievances and ensuring that appropriate corrective measures are taken when violations occur.